tbowmo/node-red-small-timer/README.md

 Start by configuring a position for your node to do sunrise/sunset etc. calculation for. this doesn't need to be super exact, you can use google maps to figure out the latitude / longitude for your site.

+### Option checkboxes
 The **repeat** and **inject on startup** checkboxes configures the node to either repeat the output every minute (default is that it only emits a message on state change), and if you want to inject a message upon startup / redeploy of your node red flow.

+**Wrap midnight** will wrap on time around midnight, if on time is 23:00 and off time is 02:00, checking this will turn on before midnight, and off after.
+If unchecked, it will ignore this.
+Say, you have a fixed on time at 06:00 in the morning, and a dynamic off time tracking sunrise.
+When the sunrise is before 06:00 you do not want it to turn on the porch light, you might not want to have the light turned on.

+### On / Off time
-**On time** and **Off time** is when the magic happens.
+This is when the magic happens.
 Set it to the desired on time and off time using the dropdowns.
 You can also set an offset (positive or negative), which will add (or subtract) the specified number of minutes to the calculated time, so you can set the light to turn on 30 minutes _after_ sunset, as an example

+### Timeout
-**Timeout** is used when triggering an override of the current state, after set time the node will switch back to whatever the output state should be at the given time
+Used when triggering an override of the current state, after set time the node will switch back to whatever the output state should be at the given time

+### Topic
-**Topic** is the topic parameter of the msg that is sent out on events.
+Topic parameter of the msg that is sent out on events.
 This can be used to send on to mqtt for example.

+### On message
-**On message** the payload of the output message is set to this value during on
+Payload of the output message is set to this value during on

+### Off message
-**Off message** the payload of the output message is set to this value during off
+Payload of the output message is set to this value during off

+### When to run rules
-**When to run rules** This can be used to configure what days the rule should / should not run.
+This can be used to configure what days the rule should / should not run.

 **==** is include, this specifies days where the rule should run